-YouTube Bans Comments On Videos Deemed Vulnerable To Pedophiles, Amid Ad Pullback
+YouTube Bans Comments On Videos Deemed Vulnerable To Pedophiles Amid Ad Pullback

 "If advertisers leave YouTube, this isn't going to stop the pedos in the comments section," Keem said in a video posted last week.
 "This is just going to hurt the livelihood of YouTubers big and small."

-In response, Watson said the videos were from a "comedy channel," in which he filmed pranks in public.
+In response, Watson said the videos were from a "comedy channel" in which he filmed pranks in public.
 And he accused Keem of trying to distract people from issues around YouTube's comment and advertising policies.

 "I'm cool with what I did," Watson said of his video about predators on YouTube, adding that he had accomplished more than he expected.